boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

       capacity can be utilized without causing any bottlenecks.
-The toolset used here can range from careful network planning, to ensure a more or less equal traffic distribution (i.e., equal cost load balancing), to advanced traffic engineering techniques, with or without bandwidth reservations, to force more consistent load distribution even in non-ECMP friendly network topologies.
+The toolset used here can range from careful network planning, to ensure a more or less equal traffic distribution (i.e., equal cost load balancing), to advanced TE techniques, with or without bandwidth reservations, to force more consistent load distribution even in non-ECMP friendly network topologies.
 See also {{Section 8 of ?RFC9522}}}.